2022/2023 Seed Exchange

 Seedhead ripe and ready to be picked

 The Society does not profit from the seed exchange.
 A number of years ago we decided not to charge an administration fee as we were concerned that the difficulties of paying small amounts of money were stopping members from ordering seeds.
 The result was successful in that more members requested seeds.
 Therefore, we do not ask for an administration fee but suggest that when you renew your membership in January you consider adding a small donation to cover administration costs for seeds that you ordered last year.
+Return to top of page

 Return to Homepage